 Utilizing Liouville's equation, we consider a score ODE to be solved in the particle space, whose density evolves according to the Fokker-Planck equation.
 The Jordan-Kinderlehrer-Otto (JKO) scheme considers a discretization of the Fokker-Planck ODE using proximal mappings in the Wasserstein space (Jordan et al., 1998).
 The target ODE is of the form where $\rho(t)$ is the density of X_t at time t.
-The JKO scheme discretizes the ODE using Wasserstein proximal operators of the form where k is the iteration of the update, h > 0 is the step-size, \mathcal{P}2 is the space of probability densities over \mathbb{R}^d with bounded second moments, and \mathcal{W} is the Wasserstein-2 distance between probability measures.
+The JKO scheme discretizes the ODE using Wasserstein proximal operators of the form where k is the iteration of the update, $\eta > 0$ is the step-size, \mathcal{P}2 is the space of probability densities over \mathbb{R}^d with bounded second moments, and \mathcal{W} is the Wasserstein-2 distance between probability measures.
 The JKO scheme is the proximal iteration for the free energy functional with the Wasserstein-2 metric.
 However, the proximal map of the density is generally intractable and requires solving an equivalently difficult problem to our sampling problem.
 A recent work has considered using a regularized proximal term, formulated in terms of a set of coupled forward- and backward-heat equations (Li et al., 2023b).
 The score of the regularized Wasserstein proximal term has a closedform solution based on convolutions with heat kernels.
 Motivated by this, we propose to utilize the closed-form solution for deterministic sampling.
+In this work, we propose a deterministic sampling method based on the score flow.
+We then demonstrate stable convergence as well as convergence in the case of Gaussian densities, where we demonstrate a better dimension dependence bound due to the closed form solution in this case.
+Our proposed method is then compared with the unadjusted Langevin algorithm (ULA) as well as the Metropolis-adjusted Langevin algorithm (MALA), which are both stochastic methods.
+In the rest of this section, we introduce the Fokker-Planck equation, as well as the associated SDE and score ODE.